mateuszkuczykkuczynski/Tableway/README.md

 ### more details soon ###
 Actually working on app basics.

-21.04.2023 Update
+29.04.2023 Update
 - Basic reservation funcionality is almost done.
 - User/Restaurant/Tables/Reservation models are done.
 - No tokenization, authentication and authorisation yet (will be done next).
 - Payments app is currently in "initial phase".
-- Currently working on possibility to create list of reservation connect to one table (now table can only contain one reservation).
+- Currently working on possibility to create list of reservation connect to one table (now table can only contain one reservation) [DONE].
+- Actually fixing Country/ City field (user not able to choose).